John G. H. Halstead: Adviser to the Prime Minister

-In 1965, while serving at the Canadian embassy in Paris, he first met a rising Liberal MP named Pierre Trudeau whom he forged a friendship with, through he felt that Trudeau was an intelligent, but superficial intellectual.
+In 1965, while serving at the Canadian embassy in Paris, he first met a rising Liberal MP named Pierre Trudeau whom he forged a friendship with, though he felt that Trudeau was an intelligent, but superficial intellectual.
 After Trudeau became Prime Minister in February 1968, Halstead became one of his leading advisers on foreign policy with a special focus on relations with Europe.
 Much of the Trudeau's Foreign Policy for Canadians white paper issued in April 1968 was based upon a document that Halstead had written in 1967.
 Halstead felt that Canadian foreign policy should be "rebalanced" with Canada seeking closer ties with the states of Western Europe to counterbalance the United States, a thesis that Trudeau accepted.
 However, Halstead also felt that Canada should remain active in the North Atlantic Treaty Organization (NATO) as the western European states placed a great emphasis on NATO, advice that Trudeau did not favor as the prime minister saw defense spending as wasteful.
 For a time in 1968–1969, Trudeau seriously considered pulling Canada out of NATO, and only elected to remain in NATO because pulling out would damage relations too much with the United States and the western European states.

-Halstead stated in a 1988 interview that Trudeau was intelligent and well travelled, but "naïve" on foreign policy and "totally ignorant about diplomacy".
+Halstead stated in a 1988 interview that Trudeau was intelligent and well travelled, but was "naïve" on foreign policy and "totally ignorant about diplomacy".
 From 1971 to 1975, Halstead served as Deputy Under-Secretary in the Department of External Affairs.
 As Under-Secretary, Halstead handled nation-to-nation relations and international security questions.